t9guan/Tipsy/README.md

 The following **additional** features are implemented:

-- [ x ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
-- [ x ] Dark Mode changes the background to dark gray.
+- [x] Dark Mode changes the background to dark gray.
-- [ x ] Splitting the bill after tips with multiple people.
+- [x] Splitting the bill after tips with multiple people.

 ## Video Walkthrough